Skip to main content

 Factor opportunity set

-The table below summarizes our outlook for each of the factors accessed by the Quantitative Solutions platform.
-It does not constitute a recommendation but, rather, indicates our estimate of the attractiveness of factors in the current market environment.
+The table below summarizes our outlook for each of the factors accessed across J.P.
+Morgan Asset Management.
+It does not constitute a recommendation but rather indicates our estimate of the attractiveness of factors in the current market environment.

 Glossary